Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups: Motivation and contribution

-Our focus on real-valued basis functions comes from the fact that the electron scattering intensity is real valued and therefore, if the basis functions are also real valued, then the coefficients can be real valued which simplifies the statistical estimation problem in two ways.
-Suppose $c$ (a column vector containing the coefficients) must be complex.
-The first complication is that it is necessary to estimate both the expectation of $c c^T$ and of $c c^H$.
-The second complication is that it is necessary to account for constraints on the allowed values of $c$, much like a 1-D Fourier series for a real-valued function that is periodic with period $T$ requires that the coefficients (denoted by $c_n$) satisfy $c_n=c_{-n}^\ast$ when the basis functions for the Fourier series are $\exp(i (2\pi/T) n t)$.
-Our focus on real-valued basis functions which allow real-valued coefficients permits us to avoid both of these complications for the important case of the icosahedral group.
+Our focus on real-valued basis functions comes from the fact that the electron scattering intensity $\rho(\vx)$ is real valued and the complete orthonormal radial functions $h(x)$ are also real valued (e.g., the Spherical Bessel functions).
+Therefore, if all the angular basis functions $F(\vx/x)$ are also real valued, then the coefficients $w$ can be real valued which simplifies the statistical estimation problem in two ways.
+Suppose $w$ must be complex.
+The first complication is that it is necessary to estimate both the expectation of $w w^T$ and of $w w^H$.
+The second complication is that it is necessary to account for constraints on the allowed values of $w$, much like a 1-D Fourier series for a real-valued function that is periodic with period $\Delta$ requires that the coefficients (denoted by $w_n$) satisfy $w_n=w_{-n}^\ast$ when the basis functions for the Fourier series are $\exp(i (2\pi/\Delta) n t)$.
+Our focus on real-valued basis functions which allow real-valued coefficients permits us to avoid both of these complications for the important case of the icosahedral and octahedral groups.